 You can pre-book your optional Norwegian Coastal Voyage excursions with us.
 However, you can also wait until you are on board and do it then - however, there is a maximum number and they can book out (unlimited numbers on the North Cape tour).
 It is not possible to pre-book within 2 weeks prior to departure.
 Excursions and their contents are subject to maximum/minimum numbers and weather/local conditions.
 Our 50 Degrees North escort will also be available to take you on a casual walk through the main cities that you visit during your Norwegian Coastal voyage.

 Other travellers will join at various points along the way as this tour is a shorter section of a longer small group journey.
+The longer version of this tour starts in Finland and you will be joining them on their sixth day.
 The group size will never extend beyond it's maximum numbers.

 This spectacular itinerary ensures as little time driving as possible and celebrates the best of the coastline accessible by train, ship, and RIB boat.
 Norway is a pioneer in sustainable and innovative travel, and we have selected activities which embrace that; for instance, the Flam railway, which takes you along one of the world’s most spectacular train rides, is powered by hyrdro-electric energy from the Kjosfossen waterfall, one of the iconic stops on route.